Ray-Dee-Oh (1960-2004)

 Angus MacLise – Shortwave-India

-bathing in airwaves (1968-72, Siltbreeze)
+Bathing in air waves.
+(1968-72, Siltbreeze)

 Gregory Whitehead – Little Tina

-WFMU live-to-air screamscape (with Kenny G.) (2004, excerpt)
+WFMU Live on Air Screamscape (with Kenny G.).
+(2004, excerpt)

 The Android Sisters – Ray-Dee-Oh